Against a dark background, bright orange molten glass is poured into an open mold in the Glass Lab Hot Shop

 Entering the School of Education

-Prospective applicants to UW–Madison are strongly encouraged to submit a portfolio to the Department of Art for review.
-Though a portfolio is not required, it does provide the art department an opportunity to make a recommendation on the applicant's behalf to UW–Madison's Office of Admissions and Recruitment.
-The Office of Admissions and Recruitment makes final determinations regarding the admission status of all applicants.
+The Office of Admissions and Recruitment makes final determinations regarding admission criteria and status of all applicants.
 Additional information, including submission guidelines, is available on the How to Apply page of the art department's website.

 Prospective applicants who already hold an undergraduate degree are strongly encouraged to meet with an advisor in the School of Education Student Services office in advance of their application.
 Consultations with advisors are available in person or via telephone; to schedule, call 608-262-1651.